|Nutrition Facts (per serving)|

 Add the finely chopped chocolate and vanilla extract and stir with a wooden spoon until the ganache is completely smooth.

 Put the cocoa powder into a shallow dish.
 Take each chilled chocolate ball and quickly roll in the cocoa powder for an even coating.
-Pop the truffle onto a plate and place back into the fridge to chill down again.
+Pop the truffle onto a plate and place back into the fridge to chill down again before serving.

 - One of the secrets to making chocolate truffles is to work quickly and keep all the plates and other equipment cool.
 Keep your hands cool by rinsing under cold water then drying before rolling the truffles.